-The Summit School of Ahwatukee Spanish program focuses on curriculum that is hands-on and real world.
+The Summit School Spanish program focuses on curriculum that is hands-on and real world.
 Our activities are based on music, chants, TPR (total physical response – language in action), manipulatives, arts, games, videos, computer, thematic units, books, magazines, maps, globes, graphs, guest speakers and culture of Spanish speaking countries.

 Spanish language experiences, as recommended by state (AZ) and national foreign language standards will include: